Onyx-Protocol/Onyx/docs/core/get-started/introduction.md

 # Introduction

-Chain Core is enterprise software that enables institutions to issue and transfer financial assets on permissioned blockchain networks.
-Using Chain Core, institutions can launch and operate a blockchain network, or connect to a growing list of other networks that are transforming how assets move around the world.
+Chain Core is software designed to operate and participate in permissioned blockchain networks.
+Each network maintains a cryptographically-secured multi-asset shared ledger.
+Using this ledger, participants can issue digital assets directly to custodians, who can then transfer them to each other in real time with no transactional intermediary.
+Each Chain Core holds a copy of the ledger and independently validates each update.
+A federation of block signers ensures global consistency of the ledger.

+Digital assets share a common, interoperable format and can represent any units of value that are guaranteed by a trusted issuer — such as currencies, bonds, securities, IOUs, or loyalty points.

 ## Chain Core Developer Edition